-In addition, tax counsel has not rendered an opinion with respect to the state, local or non-U.S. tax consequences of an investment in us (please read "-State, Local and Non-U.S. Tax Considerations").
+In addition, tax counsel has not rendered an opinion with respect to the state, local, alternative minimum tax or non-U.S. tax consequences of an investment in us.

 Partnership Status

 A partnership is not a taxable entity for U.S. federal income tax purposes and incurs no U.S. federal income tax liability, except as described in "-Administrative Matters-Information Returns and Audit Procedures".
 Instead, each partner of a partnership is required to take into account its share of items of income, gain, loss and deduction of the partnership in computing its U.S. federal income tax liability, regardless of whether cash distributions are made to such partner by the partnership.
 Distributions by a partnership to a partner are generally not taxable to the partner unless the amount of cash distributed to it is in excess of its adjusted basis in its partnership interest.